 Almost 30 years ago, David Byrne (of Talking Heads fame) founded a record label “to turn people onto stuff [he] liked.”
 Because he’s David Byrne, and because he’s eminently cooler than you or me, the stuff he liked was Brazilian pop music.
 In January of ‘89 Byrne released his first compilation, Brazil Classics 1: Beleza Tropical.
 Three other Brazil Classics followed.
-From there, Luaka Bop–a record label name Byrne nicked off some tea packaging– and along with its eyeballed, “rather obscure Masonic” logo started to jump all over the globe.
+From there, Luaka Bop–a record label name Byrne nicked off some tea packaging– and along with its eyeballed, “rather obscure Masonic”, opens a new window logo started to jump all over the globe.
 Cuba, England, India, West Africa, Japan, etc.

 I wish I could claim to be a lifetime follower of Luaka Bop, but the truth is I’m a new convert.
-I hadn’t heard of the label until I stumbled upon the fifth of its World Psychedelic Classics series, Who Is William Onyeabor? a year or two back.
+I hadn’t heard of the label until I stumbled upon the fifth of its World Psychedelic Classics series, Who Is William Onyeabor?, opens a new window a year or two back.

-WiWO? is a compilation of hits(?) from one of Nigeria’s most enigmatic musicians.
+WiWO? is a compilation of hits(?) from one of Nigeria’s most enigmatic musicians, opens a new window.
 Throughout the late seventies and eighties, Onyeabor was “Nigeria’s answer to synth-pop and New Wave.”
 He self recorded, pressed, and printed nine synth propelled dance electronic funk records between 1977-1985 and then disappeared.
-He converted to Christianity, stopped talking about his music, opened a semolina mill, and lived in a woodland palace as the honorific high chief of his community until he passed away this January.
+He converted to Christianity, stopped talking about his music, opened a semolina mill, and lived in a woodland palace as the honorific high chief of his community until he passed away this January, opens a new window.

 From start to finish WiWO? provides a smorgasbord of foot tapping, head bopping, booty bumping tunes.
 The album is pleasantly contradictory throughout.
 Firmly rooted in a specific time and place yet managing to transcend both.
 Paranoid and cheerful.
 Spiritual yet worldly.
-Even though its nine tracks come in at a whopping 73 minutes, when album closer “Fantastic Man”—recently popularized thanks to Apple—wraps up, you’re left wanting more.
+Even though its nine tracks come in at a whopping 73 minutes, when album closer “Fantastic Man”—recently popularized thanks to Apple, opens a new window—wraps up, you’re left wanting more.

 Luckily, Luaka Bop has you covered.
 Nine times over in fact.
-A year after they released WiWO?, LB released Onyeabor’s entire recorded oeuvre in the nine disc William Onyeabor box set.
+A year after they released WiWO?, LB released Onyeabor’s entire recorded oeuvre in the nine disc William Onyeabor box set, opens a new window.
 And while the albums are short—17 minutes at the shortest, 37 at the lengthiest—they ought to occupy you for the foreseeable future.

-After that, if you’re interested in what Onyeabor’s contemporaries sounded like, give World Psychedelic Classics, Vol 3: Love's A Real Thing a try.
+After that, if you’re interested in what Onyeabor’s contemporaries sounded like, give World Psychedelic Classics, Vol 3: Love's A Real Thing, opens a new window a try.